jboss-developer/jboss-eap-quickstarts/logging-tools/README.md

 System requirements
 -------------------

-All you need to build this project is Java 6.0 (Java SDK 1.6) or better, Maven 3.0 or better.
+The application this project produces is designed to be run on Red Hat JBoss Enterprise Application Platform 6.1 or later.

-The application this project produces is designed to be run on *Red Hat JBoss Enterprise Application Platform 6.1*.
+All you need to build this project is Java 6.0 (Java SDK 1.6) or later, Maven 3.0 or later.

 Configure Maven